HoloAPAC/legal.holoapac.live/docs/terms.md

 - Entry to events is subject to the presentation of a valid ticket.
 HoloAPAC Offkai reserves the right to refuse entry or remove any person from the venue.
 - Ticket holders attend events at their own risk.
 HoloAPAC Offkai is not liable for any loss, injury, or damage that may occur while attending an event.
 - To the maximum extent permitted by law, ticket holders waive all rights to claim against HoloAPAC Offkai for any indirect, consequential, special, or exemplary damages arising from or related to event attendance, including but not limited to personal injury, property damage, or disappointment with the event experience.
-- Photography, video recording, and audio recording may be prohibited at certain events.
-Ticket holders must comply with all venue policies and event-specific rules.
 - HoloAPAC Offkai is not responsible for:
   - Personal belongings brought to the event
   - Transport to and from the event